Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: The Teichm u ller space

-\begin{adjustwidth}{15pt}{15pt} \textit{ {The Teichm\"{u}ller space of a smooth surface $S$ is the space of all hyperbolic metrics that $S$ can be endowed with, modulo diffeomorphisms isotopic to the identity.
-Equivalently, it describes all complex structures on $S$ under the same equivalence.
-This space can also be understood as a connected component of the character variety for $\mathrm{PSL}_2(\mathbb{R})$ via the holonomy representation.
-Teichm\"{u}ller spaces play a significant role in various areas of physics; beyond their relevance to $4d$ $\mathcal N=2$ theories, which are the focus of this work, they are also fundamental to quantum gravity theories in two and three dimensions.}} \end{adjustwidth}
+\abstract{The Teichmüller space of a smooth surface $S$ is the space of hyperbolic metrics on $S$, modulo diffeomorphisms isotopic to the identity.
+Equivalently, it parameterizes conformal (or complex) structures on $S$ under the same equivalence.
+Via the holonomy representation, Teichmüller space can also be identified with a connected component of the $\mathrm{PSL}_2(\mathbb{R})$ character variety.
+In this chapter, we set the main definitions and exhibit the holonomy representation explicitly.}

+Since Teichmüller spaces encode metrics on surfaces, they naturally play an important role in various areas of physics, most prominently in two- and three-dimensional gravity.
+In addition, they assume a particularly distinguished role in the study of $4d$ $\mathcal N=2$ supersymmetric quantum field theories of class~$\mathcal S$, where they are most naturally interpreted as parameter spaces of complex structures on smooth surfaces.
+The appearance of Teichmüller spaces in this context will be discussed in greater detail in \Cref{Chap:theoriesofclassS}.